Article

 Ackermann et al. were the first to describe intussusceptive angiogenesis in the pathogenesis of COVID-19.
 They examined the lungs of seven people who died from COVID-19 and found a significant distortion of the lung angioarchitecture with prominent variations in the caliber of small vessels.
 Surprisingly, the lung capillaries showed cylindrical microstructures in the capillary lumina.
 In addition, they registered that the level of intussusceptive angiogenesis was increasing with the increasing duration of hospitalization.
 (Ackermann M, et al. Pulmonary vascular endothelialitis, thrombosis, and angiogenesis in COVID-19.
 N Engl J Med.
 2020; 383: 120–128. https://www.nejm.org/doi/full/10.1056/NEJMoa2015432 )

 Stromal cell-derived factor-1 (SDF-1)/CXC motif chemokine receptor 4 (CXCR4) signaling is involved in blood vessel formation and remodeling by intussusception.
 Growing evidence implicates a pivotal role of the SDF-1/CXCR4 axis in myocardial repair, especially in myoangiogenesis after acute myocardial infarction and cardiomyopathy.
-Also, vascular-endothelial growth factor (VEGF) family members and their pathways play a critical role in both sprouting and intussusceptive angiogenesis.
-Previous studies showed that overexpression of VEGF and angiopoietins-1/2 increased the number of small holes in primordial capillary plexuses, a sign of increased intussusceptive angiogenesis.
-Also, VEGF concentration gradient disruption promotes shifting from sprouting to intussusceptive angiogenesis.
+Also, family members of vascular-endothelial growth factor (VEGF) and their pathways play a critical role in both sprouting and intussusceptive angiogenesis.
+Previous studies demonstrated that signs of enhanced intussusceptive angiogenesis, the number of small holes in primordial capillary plexuses, are increased by overexpression of VEGF and angiopoietins-1/2.
 These findings suggest an important role of VEGF in intussusceptive angiogenesis associated with COVID-19.
 (Madureira G & Soares R. The misunderstood link between SARS-CoV-2 and angiogenesis.
 A narrative review.
-Pulmonology, 2023, 29:4, 323-331. https://doi.org/10.1016/j.pulmoe.2021.08.004).Â
+Pulmonology, 2023, 29:4, 323-331. https://doi.org/10.1016/j.pulmoe.2021.08.004).

 About the study

 The researchers used conventional histopathology, immunohistochemistry, microvascular corrosion casting, scanning electron microscopy, phase-contrast synchrotron radiation tomographic microscopy, and gene expression analysis to assess morphological and molecular changes in the heart samples of patients who died of SARS-CoV-2 infection, pneumonia caused by influenza A virus subtype H1N1, and non-influenza/non-SARS-CoV-2 myocarditis (e.g., coxsackievirus).
 The study also included the heart samples of non-infected control cases.
-SARS-CoV-2 spike and nucleocapsid protein were detected by immunohistochemistry, and the presence of RNA was detected using an RNA-FISH probe and RT-PCR.
+SARS-CoV-2 spike and nucleocapsid proteins were detected by immunohistochemistry, and the presence of RNA was detected using an RNA-FISH probe and RT-PCR.

 Myocarditis was defined according to the established Dallas criteria.